 - P: Black, H: Gold, HS: Red, XS: Purple

-If you are familiar with the Tatula 100, one thing you will notice is that the spool is smaller at first glance.
-While it is true that the spool appears smaller in width, it is actually deeper and allows for you to have exactly the same line capacity.
+If you are familiar with the Tatula 100, you will notice that the spool is smaller at first glance.
+While it is true that the spool appears smaller in width, it is actually deeper and allows you to have precisely the same line capacity.

-As we said earlier, the Tatula CT has very good quality ball bearings, however, they are not corrosion resistant bearings like you will find in the Tatula CT Type-R which is really important for us saltwater fishermen and women.
+As we said earlier, the Tatula CT has very good ball bearings.
+However, they are not corrosion-resistant like you will find in the Tatula CT Type-R which is important for us saltwater fishermen and women.

 Daiwa Tatula CT Field Test

 When testing the reel on the water I was able to cast very accurately and the reel felt almost the same as my older Tatula 100 with the exception of how it felt in the palm of my hand.
-I have a slightly smaller hand and the Tatula CT just feels as though it fits better.
-I would have to describe this as the same feeling I had when I first picked up a Glock 43/48 whch has a slightly smaller grip, it just feels better in my hand.
+I have a slightly smaller hand and the Tatula CT fits better.
+I would have to describe this as the same feeling I had when I first picked up a Glock 43/48 which has a slightly smaller grip, it just feels better in my hand.

-I found the cast control system to be very easy to adjust as well as the fine tuning I was able to achieve using the Mag Force system to match the changing conditions.
-I really appreciate the adjustment dial on the side plate allowing me to fine tune the reel very easily and in small increments without having to open up the sideplate.
+I found the cast control system to be very easy to adjust as well as the fine-tuning I was able to achieve using the Mag Force system to match the changing conditions.
+I appreciate the adjustment dial on the side plate allowing me to fine-tune the reel very quickly and in small increments without having to open up the sideplate.

-With the 4 gearing ratios that are available on the Tatula CT, you can find just the right one for your preferred fishing style.
-With this being an entry level priced reel you can even afford to get one low speed and one fast speed to make sure that you are covered for whatever situation you find yourself in.
+With the 4 gearing ratios available on the Tatula CT, you can find just the right one for your preferred fishing style.
+With this being an entry-level priced reel you can even afford to get one low speed and one fast speed to ensure that you are covered for whatever situation you find yourself in.

 Pros